 Sunday: 11am to 9pm

-The Authentic Mexican Food Accompanied By The Best Service
+The Best Mexican Food In The Town.

 Cinco de Mayo is often mistaken for Mexican Independence day which is actually September 16th.
 However, Cinco de Mayo is a date of great importance for the Mexican and Chicano communities.
 It marks the victory of the Mexican Army over the French at the Battle of Puebla.
 Althought the Mexican army was eventually defeated, the "Batalla de Puebla" came to represent a symbol of Mexican unity and patriotism.
 With this victory, Mexico demonstrated to the world that Mexico and all of Latin America were willing to defend themselves of any foreign intervention.
 Especially those from imperialist states bent on world conquest.